-That night a high wind blew down hundreds of nuts, and when Mrs. Jo came to wake her little sons, she said, briskly, his breakfast, and rushed out to save his property.
+That night a high wind blew down hundreds of nuts, and when Mrs. Jo came to wake her little sons, she said, briskly,-

 "Come, my laddies, the squirrels are hard at it, and you will have to work well to-day, or they will have every nut on the ground."